IDU-CVLab/Pneumonia-Detection/README.md

 # Citation
 This study is included as a full-text in the university's 2023 booklets, following the [5th International Medical Congress of Izmir Democracy University (IMCIDU) with ID-442/OP](https://imcidu.idu.edu.tr/index.php/kongre-kitaplari/?lang=en).

-* Kindly inform the organization owner if you wish to obtain the pretrained model in this study
+* Kindly inform the organization owner, if you wish to obtain the pretrained model in this study